-During the three months ended March 31, 2019, there has been a revision of the vesting period from the previous estimate for Share Options and RSUs pursuant to the termination of the Luxfer Transaction.
-Neo subsequently revised and adjusted the recognized share-based compensation expense cost on a cumulative basis.
-This resulted in a recovery of share-based compensation expense being recorded in the condensed consolidated statements of profit or loss.
+In the first quarter of 2019, there was a revision of the vesting period from the previous estimate for Options and RSUs pursuant to the termination of the Luxfer Transaction.
+Neo subsequently revised and adjusted the recognized share-based compensation expense cost on a cumulative basis, which resulted in a recovery of share-based compensation expense being recorded in the unaudited interim condensed consolidated statements of profit or loss.